-With both primary assets, Zacualpan and Plomosas now online and operating close to full production capacity, the Company is dedicating more resources to expanding production and sustaining exploration.
+With both Zacualpan and Plomosas now contributing to the Company's overall revenue profile, management is dedicating more resources to expanding production and sustaining exploration.
 In 2024, the Company revised its accounting policies for early-stage exploration.
-This change has been applied retrospectively, resulting in \$0.8 million in exploration costs being expensed in Q1 2025 and \$1.2 million in Q1 2024.
+This change has been applied retrospectively, resulting in \$1.1 million in exploration costs being expensed in O2 2025 as well as in O2 2024.

 IMPACT has traditionally been regarded as a near-pure play on silver, with ongoing production and exploration across the Zacualpan mining district.
 Currently, silver remains the company's primary production metal by both volume and revenue, making it highly leveraged to silver prices.
 However, gold production in the Zacualpan District is expected to become increasingly significant for exploration and development in the future.
-Meanwhile, with the Plomosas mine nearing full design capacity, zinc is becoming a substantial part of IMPACT's overall revenue mix.
+Meanwhile, zinc is also becoming a substantial part of IMPACT's overall revenue mix with production from the Plomosas mine.
 As a result, the Company is now primarily focused on two key metals: silver and zinc.
 In both cases, prices are expected to remain strong due to their position as both defensive, and critical, amidst ongoing geopolitical uncertainty and their roles within in the green energy economy.

 Since 2006, the Company has conducted aggressive exploration programs that have led to meaningful development and production activities, with more than ten sites in the Zacualpan District having been developed into mining operations since inception.
-Over that period, Zacualpan has produced 13 million ounces of silver, generated more than \$284 million in revenues and contributed to the funding of capital expenditures, including property, plant and equipment, and mining assets and as well as exploration on both the Zacualpan and Plomosas properties.
+Over that period, Zacualpan has produced 13.5 million ounces of silver, generated more than \$298 million in revenues and contributed to the funding of capital expenditures, including property, plant and equipment, and mining assets as well as exploration on both the Zacualpan and Plomosas properties.
 Drilling is carried out primarily with the Company's own drills, allowing for a cost-effective approach to exploration and mine development.

 The Company maintains strict cost controls and is focused on its production efficiencies.
 Management regularly considers potential adjustments in mining processes and new technologies to improve margins and offset higher supplier and labour costs.
 IMPACT continues to operate with the objective of maximizing earnings while maintaining leading Environmental, Social and Governance ("ESG") programs and standards.
-Management is evaluating various options to increase efficiencies that could materially lead the way towards further improving ESG within the Company, as well as a more profitable operating cost profile.